xiaohu-art/VGRNN/README.md

-# Python 3.8 implementation for VGRNN based on cuda 11.3
+# VGRNN implementation in Python 3.8 on cuda 11.3